arafatm/arafatm.github.io/_articles/mba/so-you-want-to-be-a-coo.md

 title: So you want to be a COO
 ---

-> A fun aspect of business school is exploring what you want to become.
-My dad,
-> a successful small business owner, always encourages me to…
+* TOC
 {:toc}

+A fun aspect of business school is exploring what you want to become.
+My dad, a successful small business owner, always encourages me to “think big.”
+It’s a broad statement but it has been a mantra for me in my exploration.
+Many business students feel prepared to become a manager–Product Manager, Operations Manager, Marketing Manager, etc. Is this “big” enough?
+Are we preparing ourselves to become executives?
+This semester, I undertook an independent study to understand the role of the Chief Operating Officer.
+I wanted to understand how COOs charted their careers, what their responsibilities include, how they interact with the rest of the C-Suite, and what mental models they use to be successful.
+I conducted research by interviewing COOs and by reading books and articles.

 ## Why COO?